 Trust me it can, and here is how:

-- When you have less options, you don’t waste time on deciding what to wear, take the example of the Facebook face Mark Zuckerberg.
+- When you have fewer options, you don’t waste time on deciding what to wear, take the example of the Facebook face Mark Zuckerberg.
 Mostly seen in grey tshirts, said that “I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community,”.

 - When you have less burden of liabilities or freedom from debt, toxic elements in life, you stay in peace, you focus on better things.

-Ofcourse you don’t have to ditch your wardrobe for a set of grey T-shirts or live in isolation but we can adopt some practical ways to start implementing minimalism in your life.
+Of course, you don’t have to ditch your wardrobe for a set of grey T-shirts or live in isolation but we can adopt some practical ways to start implementing minimalism in your life.

-Stay happy !
+Stay happy!
 Have a nice weekend 🙂

 Much love and gratitude